 One traditional kind of focused meditation involves drinking a cup of tea.
 Here, you train in stopping all other forms of activity – no checking your cell phone, no jumping up to let the cat out, no adding to the shopping list – and focus your attention exclusively to drinking your cup of tea.
 You might notice the sensation of warmth, the aroma, the heft of the cup in your hands.
 Whenever the mind wanders, you come back to drinking tea.

 Whatever the object of your meditation, you should focus your entire attention on it.
 When you’re eating, you’re aware of the sensations connected with eating; when you’re exercising, you’re aware of the sensations connected with exercising.
 If you notice that your mind is wandering, you simply acknowledge that and bring your focus back to what you’re doing.
-With commitment to the practice, your ability to concentrate will improve and you may rediscover the joy of being present.
+With commitment to practice daily with a good guided meditation for example, your ability to concentrate will improve and you may rediscover the joy of being present.

 5. Visualization Meditation